imixs/imixs-workflow/src/site/markdown/deployment/index.md

 		</persistence-unit>
 	</persistence>

+Note that the jar-file must match the deployed version of the Imixs-Workflow engine jar.
 See the section [Deployment Guide](./deployment_guide.html) for further details.

 ## Security
-Each method call to the Imixs Workflow System have to possess an applicable authentication process to grant the demands of the Imixs Workflow technology according security.
+Each back-end call to the Imixs-Workflow engine have to propagate an applicable user principal and security role to be verified by the Imixs EntityService layer.
-In the security concept of the Imixs-Workflow there are 5 roles defined:
+The security concept of Imixs-Workflow defines the following roles:

   * org.imixs.ACCESSLEVEL.NOACCESS
   * org.imixs.ACCESSLEVEL.READACCESS